 With most companies focusing on mobile strategies and investing heavily in software, tools and devices, there is a natural need to kick the tires before pulling the trigger on their next mobile-related investment.
+A proof of concept (POC) is an excellent way to test the feasibility of an idea or demonstrate a theoretical concept in practice.

 My typical approach for running a POC is to leverage “Design Thinking”.
 Design thinking is a process, applicable to all walks of life, of creating new and innovative ideas and solving problems.